 Meriting a quick photo opp, if only for bragging rights, Point Udall is the easternmost point in the United States, and the first place American soil sees sunrise.

-1 Great Place to Stay on St. Croix: The Buccaneer Resort
+1 Great Place for Families to Stay on St. Croix: The Buccaneer Resort

 Family-run for generations, The Buccaneer is one of the longest-running resorts in the Caribbean and quite possibly one of the best for families anywhere.
 Kids Camp is free and available daily, year round.
 The complimentary breakfast is diverse and outstanding, prepared in the same kitchens that serve the hotel’s top-rated restaurants.
 Resort amenities include spa, golf, tennis, pools, and three beaches.
 Best of all, families with children ages 14 and under can opt to stay in Family Cottage Suites—one room with king bed, the other with twin beds—plus patio fronting lawn and bay view.